Acquired human cytomegalovirus

 Patients suspected of having fatal familial insomnia clearly need a polysomnogram evaluation to confirm the sleeping disorder.
 Most important for the diagnosis is identifying the pathogenic mutated PRNP gene by sequencing.
 The latter study should be performed on any patient with a family history suspicious for a prion disease or even patients without a family history who have features of familial insomnia.

-The most important studies in making the diagnosis of Creutzfeldt-Jakob disease are a protein misfolding cyclic amplification test called RT-QuIC, the MRI (26), and EEG.
+The most important assay in making the diagnosis of Creutzfeldt-Jakob disease is a protein misfolding cyclic amplification test called RT-QuIC (101).
+MRI can be helpful, as well as EEG (31).

 The EEG characteristically shows positive sharp wave complexes.
-In a large well-controlled study, 58% of sporadic Creutzfeldt-Jakob disease patients (1261 of 2083 cases) showed this typical EEG, although the chances of finding it were more likely when a patient’s age was over 50 years and the disease duration under 6 months (15); in addition, the typical EEG was more likely seen with patients with the MM1 subtype and less likely with the MV1, MV2, and VV2 subtypes.
+In a large well-controlled study, 58% of patients with sporadic Creutzfeldt-Jakob disease (1261 of 2083 cases) showed this typical EEG, although the chances of finding it were more likely when a patient’s age was over 50 years and the disease duration under 6 months (19).
+In addition, the typical EEG was more likely seen with patients with a particular subtype of PrPSc, the MM1 subtype, and less likely with the MV1, MV2, and VV2 subtypes.

-Rapidly progressive cognitive impairment with 2 of the following clinical features
+Rapidly progressive cognitive impairment with two of the following clinical features

 In combination with either: